mikeizbicki/ucr-cs100/tutorials/strtok/README.md

  in a
  string
 ```
+From this we see that `strtok` did not look for the first occurence of the exact sequence; it looked for the
+first occurence of any of the characters passed into the `delim` argument.

 It should also be noted that in subsequent calls to `strtok` when parsing a string, you can change what the
 delimiter is to get different tokens.